BrownSugarMama/Project3_MERN_TaskList_FrontEnd/readme.md

 * Family

 # Due Date
-* The Due Date Field is in a calender formate where you can select the date you want your task due.
+* The Due Date Field is in a calender format where you can select the date you want your task due.

 # Status
 ### You have five selections for the status section which are: